max-brod/CalcTest2/README.md

 # CalcTest2

-### This console-only application contains basic arithmetic functions as a proof-of-learning milestone for mysel and is not intended for production.
+### This console-only application contains basic arithmetic functions as a proof-of-learning milestone for myself and is not intended for production.
 Release included for testing.

----

 # Version 1.0 - Initial release